Connect with a certified trainer for free

 Treatment of a thumb UCL injury will depend on the severity of the injury.
 Mild and moderate sprains can be treated conservatively without surgery.
 These treatments include:

-• Rest: Avoid activities, such as racket sports, that involve heavy use of the hands and gripping movements.
+• Rest: Avoid activities, such as racket sports, that involve heavy hand use and gripping movements.

 • Ice: Apply cold packs to reduce swelling.